Our-Technology/dev-exercises/packages/backend/readme.md

 #### Considerations
 - See documentation for Supabase
 - See documentation for Typesense
-- Consider a way to asynchronously populate the Typesense index after database upsert
+- Consider using edge functions to acheive the google place lookup and subsequent search index modification
-  - Supabase edge functions may be a way to do this